onepf/AppDF/specification/appds_spec_1_0.md

     <td>High maturity</td>
     <td>n/a</td>
     <td>n/a</td>
+    <td>Over age 18</td>
     <td>NC-17: Not allowed for 17 and under</td>
   </tr>
 </table>

-There could be exceptional products for which a generic convertion rule described in this table don't work.
+There could be exceptional products for which a generic converting rule described in this table don't work.
 You can use the `<store-specific>` tag to specify a custom content rating for the stores in that case.

 Here you can find more detailed information about content rating definitions used in different stores:
 <table>